kennydurell/evictionprediction/README.md

-   /* Thanks to some additional follow-up with the OpenSF team, I was given special access to eviction notices by individual building addresses (as compared to the block-level addresses provided in the publicly available dataset) and used these addresses in my dataset, filling in any blank ZIPs via the Streety Smarts ZIP API.
+   *Thanks to some additional follow-up with the OpenSF team, I was given special access to eviction notices by individual building addresses (as compared to the block-level addresses provided in the publicly available dataset) and used these addresses in my dataset, filling in any blank ZIPs via the Streety Smarts ZIP API.
 The columns I added are named 'Specific_Address' and 'Address_Zipcode'.
 The landlord ZIP matches up with the tenant ZIP about 90% of the time so if you're looking for a quick overview/forecast, using these ZIPs as 'Address_Zipcode' is probably the best option.

-   Otherwise, the 'Location' column lists the lat-lon for the block level for each eviction notice and, with the help of [Geocoder](https://chrisalbon.com/python/geocoding_and_reverse_geocoding.html), this data can be used to back out the eviction notice ZIP for each entry.
+   Otherwise, the 'Location' column lists the lat-lon for the block level for each eviction notice and, with the help of [Geocoder](https://chrisalbon.com/python/geocoding_and_reverse_geocoding.html), this data can be used to back out the eviction notice ZIP for each entry.*

 # Ongoing Work